Rainiers and AquaSox are back, and the thrills are palpable

 But at least they survived, unlike the 40 teams that lost their affiliated status.
 Tacoma is now part a revamped circuit in which the pedestrian name of “Triple-A West” has replaced the history-laden Pacific Coast League.
 Everett has made a significant move from short-season rookie ball to playing a full season at the highest rung of Class A. Both are delighted to remain affiliated with the Mariners at a time their farm system is thriving.

 “Man, the excitement level is off the charts,’’ Tetzlaff said.
 “We’re very happy to get going again.
-It seems like our fans are just chomping at the bit to get back out and see live baseball and see the future stars playing right here again in Everett.”
+It seems like our fans are just champing at the bit to get back out and see live baseball and see the future stars playing right here again in Everett.”

 For the AquaSox, that list includes such touted names as outfielders Julio Rodriguez (“the man who leads baseball in fun and hard contact,’’ in McKay’s words) and pitchers Emerson Hancock, George Kirby, Brandon Williamson and Isaiah Campbell.
 Four of the six players from the abbreviated 2020 draft will be in Everett making their professional debuts.